g-karthik/CS3511_AlgorithmHonors/README.md

 please contact me.

 ## Organization of Topics
-Homework 1: Time-complexity, Master Theorem, Proof techniques, basic modular arithmetic
+Homework 1: Time-complexity, Master Theorem, proof techniques, basic modular arithmetic

 Homework 2: Sorting, divide-and-conquer on one or more arrays